 - DARE Handbook 2020 (PDF - 3MB)

-- For specific LIT DARE/Disability Support queries, please read the information below on how DARE offers are made in LIT.
+- For specific TUS DARE/Disability Support queries, please read the information below on how DARE offers are made in TUS.
 We would also advise students and parents to attend a DARE advice clinic which goes through the application process for that year.
 Queries by email are recommended – Email: firstname.lastname@example.org (please make sure to provide your name, date of birth and CAO number)